AuScope/geomodelportal/DEV_NOTES.md

 The "Build docker image and push to github repo" github action will build a docker image using the current tip of the 'main' branch and the latest release from 'https://github.com/AuScope/geomodel-2-3dweb' repository then push it to github's docker repository.
 The github action is manually triggered and requires a docker image tag as input.
+The image tag is usually set to the current date in YYYYMMDD format e.g. "20260218" This docker image will appear in github's public docker registry where it can be deployed in the cloud.